zaczap/bios201/Workshop3/README.md

 This workshop will enable you to do the following:

-* Compare expression across samples and search for outliers
+* Compare expression across samples
 * Perform principal component analysis (PCA)
+* Remove the effects of known experimental confounders
 * Identify differentially expressed genes with DESeq2
-* Remove the effects of known experimental confounders
-* Verify that DESeq2 results make sense
+* Verify and follow up DESeq2 results

 ## Setup